Simple Tips on How to Dry Hydrangeas for Your Home Decor

 Drying hydrangeas is a wonderful way to preserve their beauty and add a touch of charm to your fall home decor.

-First off, like I said earlier in the post, it’s essential to pick the right time for cutting.
+First, as I said earlier in the post, it’s essential to pick the right time for cutting.
 Wait until the blooms have reached their peak color and are starting to feel slightly papery.
 Once you’ve got the perfect blooms, strip off any excess leaves and cut the stems at an angle.

 As for the drying part, patience is key.